 Why yes!
 Did you know you can create simple printables in Canva?
 Yes, I know the free software that anyone can use.
-While Canva does have some limitations like font selection unless you upgrade, you can create some wonderful things using their free version too.
+While the free version of Canva does have some limitations like font selection unless you upgrade, you can create some wonderful things using their free version too.

 Stay tuned as I show you how to create a simple printable in Canva that looks pretty.